 - Stop FileHold Workflow Instance (FileHold 12 or lower).
 It is an optional feature of FileHold and may be disabled, if so ignore this step.

 - Stop World Wide Web Publishing Service.

-- Detach all 4 or 5 Databases from the SQL Management Studio
+- Detach all 4 databases from the SQL Management Studio.

-Copy all 4 or 5 Databases and Log Files to the new server
+- Copy all 4 databases and Log Files to the new server

 - Confirm that the domain\FH_Service account is still the DB Owner of all 4 or 5 databases.